 Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 This unique campsite is nestled on the south side of Brownsea Island overlooking the rolling Purbeck hills and is easily accessed by using a variety of pathways across the island.
 The walk from the public ferry jetty pier to the campsite is approximately 20 minutes, and will take you through some of the island's beautiful scenery.
 You will need to be physically able however your efforts will be rewarded by breathtaking views and a possible red squirrel sighting.
 You will find showers, toilets and drinking water but no food shopping facilities are available, you will need to bring your ingredients for your camp cooking with you.

 This wildlife haven with its lagoons, lakes and reed beds offers sanctuary to a vast number of birds while the woodlands are home to red squirrels and Sika deer.
 Staying on the island offers the chance to enjoy the setting at either end of the day’s public boats arriving and departing with our day visitors.
 There’s nothing quite like experiencing the island after the last boats leave for the day.

-There are three main camping offers: Eco adventure camping for the experienced camper and people who love nature and the great outdoors, Brownsea adventure weekends for families who wish to camp and do activities on the island, or Group camping which is primarily aimed at groups 15 persons and over such as scouts, guides, special interest, corporate groups and schools.
+There are two main camping offers: Adventure camping for the experienced camper and people who love nature and the great outdoors or Group camping which is primarily aimed at groups 15 persons and over such as scouts, guides, special interest, corporate groups and schools.